-A detailed budget for this program is attached as Appendix A. Allocation of costs in different cost categories may appear to be inconsistent among utilities.
+A detailed budget for the Program is attached in Appendix A. Allocation of costs in different cost categories may appear to be inconsistent among Utilities.
 As an example, PSE&G covers the cost of statewide printing of Comfort Partners materials, and JCP&L covers the cost of maintaining the LEEN System and administering program evaluation.

-The program spending allowance guidelines continue to be evaluated for the Comfort Partners Program to be consistent with other low - income state weatherization programs.
+The Program spending allowance guidelines continue to be evaluated for Comfort Partners to be consistent with other low-income State weatherization programs.

-The Utilities will request BPU Staff to review budget modifications as outlined in BPU Docket No. EO13050376V dated February 14, 2014.
+The Utilities will request BPU Staff to review budget modifications as outlined in Docket

+No. EO13050376V ("February Order").
 No budget modification shall be deemed approved until BPU Staff notifies the Utilities of approval.
-Budget modifications will be subject to all pertinent language reflected in BPU Docket No. EO13050376V, which includes the following:
+Budget modifications will be subject to all pertinent language reflected in the February Order, which includes the following:

-1. Funds may be reallocated between Utilities and line items within the Comfort

-- Partners Program Budget provided the overall Board-approved Comfort Partners Program Budget remains unchanged, and the overall statewide administrative costs for the Comfort Partners Program are not increased. - 2.
-Up to 10% of the Comfort Partners Program Budget may be reallocated within the Program during any 60-day period of time. - 3.
-The Comfort Partners Program Budget may be reduced if it appears unlikely that the Comfort Partners Program Budget will be exhausted.
-The Comfort Partners Program Budget may be determined to be under-performing, after a review of commitments, Comfort Partners Program goals, participation levels, performance trends and other relevant factors.
-The Comfort Partners Program Budget reductions shall be limited to 10% within any 60-day period of time.
-The Program Budget shall not be reduced by more than 25% within any 180-day period of time.
+- 1. Funds may be reallocated between Utilities and line items within the Program budget provided the overall Board-approved Program budget remains unchanged, and the overall statewide administrative costs for the Program are not increased; - 2.
+Up to 10% of the Program budget may be reallocated within the Program during any 60-day period of time; and - 3.
+The Program budget may be reduced if it appears unlikely that the Program budget will be exhausted.
+The Program budget may be determined to be underperforming, after a review of commitments, Program goals, participation levels, performance trends and other relevant factors.
+The Program budget reductions shall be limited to 10% within any 60-day period of time.
+The Program budget shall not be reduced by more than 25% within any 180-day period of time.